karmakazi/passport/README.md

-# Richmond Hill Passport - Stamp Collection App
+# Richmond Hill Passport to Culture - Stamp Collection App

-A sleek, mobile-first web application for collecting stamps at participating Richmond Hill businesses and entering contests.
+A sleek, mobile-first web application for exploring Richmond Hill's cultural businesses.
+Collect stamps at participating locations and enter contests to win prizes!
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## ✨ Features